schedutron/chirps/README.md

 $ pip install -r requirements.txt
 ```

 You will need a PostgreSQL database service ready, a good free service is [ElephantSQL](https://elephantsql.com).
-Once you've set up an empty database, save its url.
+Once you've set up an empty database, save its url (it'll be needed while running `init_script` below).

 For bot deployment, this framework uses [Heroku](https://heroku.com), so you'll also need a Heroku account.

 ## Setting It Up

-After creating a new app on Heroku dashboard and installing the Heroku CLI on your machine, use the following commands to add a new remote to this repository:
+After creating a new app on Heroku dashboard, install the Heroku CLI on your machine.
+Then use the following commands to add a new remote to this repository:
 ```
 $ heroku login
 <enter your Heroku credentials>